JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_elements.md

 For example, you can use PSI elements to perform code analysis, such as [code inspections](https://www.jetbrains.com/help/idea/code-inspection.html) or [intention actions](https://www.jetbrains.com/idea/help/intention-actions.html).

 The [`PsiElement`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiElement.java) class is the common base class for PSI elements.

+> PSI classes for specific languages usually start with a language prefix, for example, [`JsonArray`](%gh-ic%/json/split/gen/com/intellij/json/psi/JsonArray.java).
+>
+> The Java PSI API, developed many years ago when there was no plan to support other languages, uses the `Psi` prefix, for example, [`PsiIdentifier`](%gh-ic%/java/java-psi-api/src/com/intellij/psi/PsiIdentifier.java) or [`PsiElementFactory`](%gh-ic%/java/java-psi-api/src/com/intellij/psi/PsiElementFactory.java).
+> Don't confuse Java with the core PSI API.
+>
+> To use Java PSI API, [add a dependency](plugin_dependencies.md) on the Java plugin.

 ## How do I get a PSI element?